 So you shouldn’t leave Greece without trying its best selection on home soil.
-Sommelier Yiannis from Athens Insiders takes you to three of the most well established wine bars in central Athens.
-You’ll not only learn basic tasting techniques, you’ll be able to pick out regional attributes and Greece’s very distinct blends as you savour some of the finest by the glass.
+Sommelier Yiannis from Athens Insiders takes you to three of the most well-established wine bars in central Athens.
+You’ll not only learn basic tasting techniques, but you’ll also be able to pick out regional attributes and Greece’s very distinct blends as you savour some of the finest by the glass.
 From the sauvignon-like Nemea, the pinot noir-like Naoussa and fruity moschofileros, to the wild fermented assirtikos and the distinct flavours of Santorini and Crete, the real test is if you can pronounce the names of them all at the very end.

 Street Art has become the modern voice of creative Athens – a city that is said to have the largest collection of street art in the world.
 While unsightly tagging is common, some of the ultra-creative pieces on show here will catch your eye on every corner.
 Shop shutter covers and buildings whose entire façade is covered; abandoned spaces and hidden finds – each artwork has its own story, sometimes about the particular building or area itself.

-Join urban artists from the city who will give detailed insight into the street art scene, emerging in the early 1990’s as a social-political voice – a sentiment that continues today.
+Join urban artists from the city who will give detailed insight into the street art scene, emerging in the early 1990s as a social-political voice – a sentiment that continues today.
 You can learn about the designs, techniques and messages found mainly within the central Exarchia, Monastiraki and Psirri neighbourhoods with Manolis from Dopios and in the lesser-known and grittier Gazi and Metataxourgio neighbourhoods with Achilles from Alternative Athens.
 Each has their own distinct style and personal highlights to share.

-The birthplace of democracy and a city that changed with Roman and Ottoman occupation, to the more modern wave of Neo-Classicism and the practical yet non-descript re-build of the 1960’s, Athens has been destroyed, conquered and rebuilt many times over.
+The birthplace of democracy and a city that changed with Roman and Ottoman occupation, to the more modern wave of Neo-Classicism and the practical yet non-descript re-build of the 1960s, Athens has been destroyed, conquered and rebuilt many times over.
 This is most apparent in the varied architecture of the city.

 While the Renaissance was happening elsewhere in Europe, the Ottoman Turks didn’t follow.
 In the 19th century, countries including Germany, France, and Britain injected classicism into the city as a way of bringing back the ancient Greek identity.
 With Greece besieged by seven wars over the centuries, Athens in particular always lagged very far behind in its engineered beauty.

 Your architectural journey, in the company of scholar Vasillis from Context Travel, starts in 1935 at Syntagma Square and jumps back and forth through the ages as you walk through the Omonia, Monastiraki and Plaka areas.
-You’ll soon notice the triangular pediments and classical column designs of the neo-classical era, learn why Plaka’s buildings are dotted with beautiful balconies, see the oldest standing preserved Ottomon building, find one of the only art-nouveau buildings in the city, and pass through Athens’ secret island-like village.
+You’ll soon notice the triangular pediments and classical column designs of the neo-classical era, learn why Plaka’s buildings are dotted with beautiful balconies, see the oldest standing preserved Ottoman building, find one of the only art-nouveau buildings in the city, and pass through Athens’ secret island-like village.

-Traditional Greek Eats
+Athens Food Tour – Traditional Greek Eats Indulgence

 To not sample traditional Greek eats is quite possibly one of the biggest sacrilegious acts of travel here.
 Even the least discerning of food aficionados will learn to love the Greek cuisine, based on the most simple and fresh of ingredients.